mattd/foundryvtt-simple-fog/README.md

 ![Scene Configuration Screenshot](docs/simplefog-options.png?raw=true "Scene Config")

-## Planned Future Features
-- More AutoVisibility options:
-  - Reveal based on center of token
-  - Reveal only if entire token visible
-  - Reveal if any part of token is visible
-- Brush Smoothing / Interpolation
-- Sepia / monochrome filters
-- Add indicator icon of player controlled icons hidden under fog
-- Currently incompatible with the module "GM Scene Background" when a GM layer is active

 ## License
 This package is under an [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).